Uploading Content to the Marketplace

 - Any Frequently Asked Questions

-After you click Publish Content, your draft will be reviewed by Mendix before it is visible in the Marketplace.
+If the component is public, once you click Publish Content, your draft will be reviewed by Mendix before it becomes visible in the Marketplace.

-For details on the approval process, see Governance Process.
+For details on the approval process, refer to Governance Process.

 Updating Existing Marketplace Content